Automatic Processing of Bathymetric Data from Multibeam Echosounders

 American Geophysical Union Publications

 Calder, Brian, "Automatic Processing of Bathymetric Data from Multibeam Echosounders" (2001).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 544.